How this works

 Wks 3–6

-First and second guide visits.
+First and second outside-perspective sessions (guides if available, real-practitioner clips if not).
 Brainstorm and scope.
 Every student has an approved project by end of month.

 November